 He pointed to a pile of papers on the desk.
 “Rank these 10 stock prospectuses from first to worst.
 You have until tomorrow morning.
 If you get it right, I'll keep you on.
 If you get it wrong, you'll be fired.”

-Relieved, the girl replied, “I know.
-My Dad told me that.”
+me that.”
 The Chairman laughed.
-“I guess he didn’t tell you that here fired means fried, barbecued.”
+“I guess he didn’t tell you that here fired means

 He went out and locked her in the room.
 She looked around the room.
-Another door led to a bathroom featuring a golden toilet.
+Another door led to a bathroom with a golden toilet.
 Returning to the desk, she picked up the first prospectus.
 It was written in a language only brokers and investment lawyers would understand, the better to fleece the sheeple.

-She threw it down and began to cry.
-Just then, the door opened, and a little man entered.
-He looked like a Keebler Elf, but much less cute and far more chubby.
+and far more chubby.
 In fact, he looked like a Mini-Me of the Chairman, from his strange orange glow to his tiny hands.
-The small man doffed his red cap, and bowed.
-“Good evening, young lady.
-Why do you weep so?”
+The small man doffed

 She stifled a sob, pointing to the pile of reports.
 “I’ve got to rank these prospectuses from worst to first, or the Chairman will roast me.
 And I don’t know anything about stocks.”